Anastasios George Leventis

 Anastasios George Leventis (Αναστάσιος Γ. Λεβέντης; December 1902 – October 25, 1978) was a Greek Cypriot businessman who founded a major merchandise trading firm, A.G.
 Leventis (Nigeria) Plc, in West Africa.
 A dominant figure in the economy of many West African countries and especially Nigeria, he was awarded the title of Babalaje of Egbaland by Alake Ladapo Ademola.
-The Egba Scholarship Scheme popularly known as "A.G.
-Leventis (Egba) Scholarship Scheme" which award study funds to both undergraduate and postgraduate students of Abeokuta and Egbaland, in general, was coined after his name and it still exists till date.

-His daughter Fotini married politician Tassos Papadopoulos, who eventually became President of Cyprus.
+His daughter Fotini first married the politician Polycarpos Giorkatzis and after his assassination she married another politician Tassos Papadopoulos, who eventually became President of Cyprus.

 Early life

 Leventis was born in the village of Lemythou, Limassol District, in the Troodos Mountains.
 His father was a minister of the Greek Orthodox Church and was also a schoolmaster.
 Leventis attended Mitsis Commercial School.
 At the age of 16, he traveled to France to look for employment and educational opportunities.
 In 1920, he took up a job opportunity in Nigeria working at a trading post in Nwaniba, Akwa Ibom State.